Knowledge & FAQ

 Hydrobalance offers an honest system.
 We create optimal conditions for the desired biology and thus create crystal-clear water without toxins and without additional nutrient binders such as iron filters.

-INCREASED BIODIVERSITY
+INCREASING BIODIVERSITY

 -